The City on the Edge of Forever: Plot

-While the USS Enterprise orbits a mysterious planet causing time distortions, Chief Medical Officer Leonard McCoy is treating an injured Lt.
-Sulu when the Enterprise is rocked by another time wave and McCoy accidentally injects himself with an overdose of cordrazine, a dangerous drug.
-Delusional and paranoid, McCoy flees from the bridge and beams himself down to the planet.
-Captain James T. Kirk follows with a search party that includes first officer Mr. Spock, chief engineer Mr. Scott, and communications officer Lt.
-Uhura.
-On the planet's surface, they come across an ancient glowing archway which turns out to be a sentient object called the "Guardian of Forever", a portal capable of sending them to any time and place.
+While the USS Enterprise orbits a mysterious planet causing time distortions, Chief Medical Officer Leonard McCoy is treating a near-death Lieutenant Sulu when the Enterprise is rocked by another time wave and McCoy accidentally injects himself with a huge dose of cordrazine, a dangerous drug.
+Driven into a mad frenzy, McCoy flees from the bridge and beams himself down to the planet.
+Captain James T. Kirk follows with a search party that includes first officer Mr. Spock, chief engineer Mr. Scott, and communications officer Lieutenant Uhura.
+On the planet's surface, they come across an ancient glowing ring which turns out to be a sentient object called the "Guardian of Forever", a portal capable of sending them to any time and place.
 The Guardian offers to send them back to Earth's past and plays a series of images of historical times which Spock records on his tricorder for research purposes.
-While the others are distracted, the still-delusional Dr. McCoy bursts out from his hiding place and jumps through the portal.
+While the others are distracted, the still-frenzied Dr. McCoy bursts out from his hiding place and jumps through the portal.
 The landing party instantly loses contact with the Enterprise, and the Guardian explains that McCoy has altered the past to such an extent that the Enterprise and the reality they knew no longer exists.

 The Guardian says that it's possible to fix the damage, so Kirk requests that it replay the historical period it was showing when McCoy passed through.
-He and Spock attempt to jump through at a point in time just before McCoy's arrival and find themselves in New York City during the Great Depression.
+He and Spock attempt to jump through at a point in time just before McCoy's arrival and find themselves in New York City in 1930 during the Great Depression.
 They steal clothes from a fire escape to blend in, and while fleeing from a policeman, hide in the basement of the 21st Street Mission.
 There they meet the soup kitchen's operator, Edith Keeler.
 She senses something odd about the intruders but nevertheless offers to pay them to clean up the basement and finds them a place to stay.
 Later, Spock attempts to discover how McCoy changed history by accessing the recordings on his tricorder.
 This is a difficult task using the available technology of 1930, which Spock likens to "stone knives and bear skins".
-While Spock works on the engineering problem, Kirk pays their expenses by doing odd jobs at the 21st Street Mission, where he falls in love with Edith Keeler.
+While Spock works on the engineering problem, Kirk pays their expenses by doing odd jobs at the mission, where he falls in love with Keeler.